 The gender pay gap is NOT the same as equal pay.
 Equal pay refers to men and women being paid the same, for work of equal value.
-This has been a legal requirement since the 1970s.
-Whilst we do have a gender pay gap when we compare the overall average salary and bonus for men and women, ALL employees at the Weston Group will receive equal pay for equivalent roles.
+Whilst we do have a gender pay gap when we compare the overall average salary and bonus for men and women, ALL employees at the Weston Group receive equal pay for equivalent roles.
 We continually review our approach to pay and benefits and are confident that male and female employees are treated equally regarding pay, benefits, career opportunities and access to learning and development.